oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 ## Payment Checkout Callback Parameters

 The data on the callback will be sent using JSON format via POST data to your web hook.

+> Below is an example of code for checkout callback paramaters

 ```shell
 curl -X POST \